Adam Christian Johnson

-Adam Christian Johnson, also known as "Podium Guy", "Lectern Guy", and "Via Getty", (born c.
-1985) is an American man who took part in the United States Capitol attack on January 6, 2021.
+Adam Christian Johnson, also known as "Podium Guy", "Lectern Guy", and "Via Getty", (born 1984 or 1985) is an American man who took part in the United States Capitol attack on January 6, 2021.
 A photograph of Johnson carrying then-House Speaker Nancy Pelosi's lectern became a prominent image of the attack.

 On February 25, 2022, he was convicted of entering and remaining in a restricted building or grounds, and was sentenced to 75 days of incarceration with a $5,000 fine.

 On January 20, 2025, the first day of the second presidency of Donald Trump, Johnson was pardoned along with nearly every other participant in the Capitol riot.

 Early life, career and politics

 Johnson was born in Millington, Tennessee, lived most of his life in Southwest Florida and attended the University of South Florida.
-In his late teens and early twenties, he was arrested on two separate misdemeanor marijuana charges by Manatee County police.
+In his late teens and early 20s, he was arrested on two separate misdemeanor marijuana charges by Manatee County police.
 He violated probation in 2005 by failing to submit needed supervision reports.
 Johnson had listed his occupation as a cook in 2005, and had worked as a furniture maker.
 He was unemployed at the time of the insurrection.

 At the time of the Capitol attack, he had been registered with no party affiliation since 2019, having initially registered as a Republican in Florida's voter registration database in 2002.
 He voted in the 2004 and 2020 general elections, but did not vote in the 2016 election.
 Posts on his Facebook page before the attack showed him wearing a red "Make America Great Again" hat.
 He had also derided the Black Lives Matter movement on social media.